adambdia/mixy/README.md

 - Solder up the potentiometer as a 3.3V voltage divider to pin 26
 - Screw on the potentiometer to the lid with its nut
 - Hotglue the board in place with the USB port flush with the shell
-- Upload code to board from the firmware folder
+- Upload code to board from the firmware folder with platformio

 ## Setup Software
 - Create a venv and install packages from `requirements.txt`